Start with your main branch

 git fetch origin

-If your local master has been modified, you can reset its state.
+If your local main has been modified, you can reset its state.

 Checkout a new feature branch.